ultimatesource/denovogear/denovogear-code/README.md

 #### OUTPUT FORMAT

-The output format is a single row for each putative de novo mutation (DNM), with the following fields:
+The output format is a single row for each putative de novo mutation (DNM), with the following fields

         1. Event type (POINT MUTATION or INDEL)
         2. Sample ID of offspring with the DNM
         3. Chromosome